rreezN/Social_Artists/content/_index.md

 Let us take a look at the network graphs that encapsulates these communities.

-<o> Figure of genre partitioning with a modularity of 0.1379
+<o> Figure of genre partitioning with a modularity of 0.1379 </o>

-### (To insert "iframe..." code make < > around it)
-### We also need to write what the modularity is!!!!

-iframe align=middle id="serviceFrameSend" width="95%" height="700px" frameborder="0" scrolling="no" src="/network/secondary/index.html"></iframe
+<iframe align=middle id="serviceFrameSend" width="95%" height="700px" frameborder="0" scrolling="no" src="/network/secondary/index.html"></iframe>

-<o> Figure of Louvain partitioning with a modularity of 0.6008
+<o> Figure of Louvain partitioning with a modularity of 0.6008 </o>

-iframe align=middle id="serviceFrameSend" width="95%" height="700px" frameborder="0" scrolling="no" src="/network/community/index.html"></iframe
+<iframe align=middle id="serviceFrameSend" width="95%" height="700px" frameborder="0" scrolling="no" src="/network/community/index.html"></iframe>

 The communities found by the Louvain algorithm provide a different way to partition the network compared to the partitioning given by the subgenres initially offered.
-In some ways, the community partition makes more sense, hence it has a higher modularity, which likely is due to that  hip hop artists tend to have relations with not only those with the same subgenres of music but rather those who have the same viewpoints as themselves.
+In some ways, the community partition makes more sense; hence, it has higher modularity, which likely is because hip hop artists tend to have relations with not only those with the same subgenres of music but also those who have the same viewpoints as themselves.
-We can observe one large cluster in the middle, and there are also many medium-sized closeness at least groups communities halfway to the edge in the graph, which is how you might expect a community to arise.
+We can observe one large cluster in the middle and additionally a bunch of clusters with medium-sized closeness -
+groups/communities halfway to the edge of the graph, which is how you might expect a community to arise.
 We will investigate these communities soon.

 We can measure whether the modularity when using the genre partitioning is significant by comparing it to a random network configuration and then simulating it 1000 times.
 Here we have a histogram of the results of these simulations.

 <img src="images/modularity_experiment.png" width="100%">

-The simulations show that the genre partition modularity is significantly different from the random network results.
+The simulations show that the genre partition modularity differs significantly from the random network results.
-This means that there are definitely
+This means that there is definitely some merit to the genre partitioning, but as discussed the Louvain algorithm finds more relevant communities.

-# **Tying the network and text together (might need other title) ¡NOT DONE!**
+# **Investigating network communities**
 What we deemed very interesting to do now was to explore the communities found using the Louvain partitioning—combining the insights gained from the network analysis with the text analysis methods made this possible.
 We created a document for each of the 61 Louvain communities we found, prepared the text, and used TF-IDF to get their unique terms.
 We now